 In overpopulated areas of China, India, and other countries, water is a severe health hazard to even come in physical contact with, let alone drink.
 People are dying from Cholera, Dysentery, Hepatitis, Malaria, Typhoid Fever, and other 1800s Oregon Trail killers, simply from not having access to clean water.
 Millions of people are literally dying from thirst!

 The global effects of burning fossil fuels are becoming evident.
-Even if you don’t believe in climate change, it’s not up for debate that the past 15 months are the hottest months ever recorded in 137 years of recording temps.
+Even if you don’t believe in climate change, it’s not up for debate that the past 15 months are the hottest months ever recorded in 137 years of recorded temperatures.
 The ocean is heating up, and water levels are rising as polar ice melts.
 None of that is debatable.
-You can live under a rock if you choose and fail to believe that we are causing these changes, but I feel no one can ignore poor air quality or argue that outside of natural disasters, we alone as a species are to blame.
-Its effects can be felt and seen in every industrialized country.
-It is also no coincidence the areas with the worst air pollution worldwide are the areas that burn the most coal!
-China alone accounts for roughly 50% of world coal consumption, and it shows in their air quality.
+You can live under a rock if you choose to and fail to believe that we are causing these changes, but I feel no one can ignore poor air quality.
+You can’t argue that outside of natural disasters, we alone as a species are to blame.
+Its effects can be felt and seen in every single industrialized country.
+It is also no coincidence, the areas with the worst air pollution worldwide are the areas that burn the most coal!
+China alone accounts for roughly 50% of the world’s coal consumption, and it shows in their air quality.
 Millions die worldwide every year from illness directly related to air pollution.
 Air pollution has been shown to cause asthma, bronchitis, emphysema, cancer, heart problems, birth defects, convulsions, coma, and even death!
 Forty percent of all energy produced in America is derived from coal.
 If you know me at all, you know I care deeply about clean energy.
 It is time that you do as well.
-Forty percent is exponentially too high for us, as a civilized, advanced industrial society.
+Forty percent is exponentially too high for us as a civilized advanced industrial society.
 We have to invest in clean, renewable energies to reduce our carbon footprint, or we will no longer have fresh air to breathe.
 We might have to BUY all of our clean air and water in the not too distant future.
 That FACT scares the crap out of me.
-Most people can’t afford to live now, without having to purchase basic elements of sustaining life, such as air or water.
+Most people can’t afford to live now, without having to purchase basic elements of sustaining life such as air or water.

 When events like Valdez, BP, Fukushima, and Chevron occur, the clean up efforts that ensue are pathetic.
 These “accidents” will take the environment millions of years to repair itself from, and yet they get half-hearted clean up attempts?
 “Accidents” becoming more frequent and disastrous, routinely get nothing more than a half ass clean up and apology.
 Efforts still continue on cleaning up the Valdez Oil spill in Alaska, which occurred 27 years ago!
 Hundreds of thousands of birds, thousands of otters, seals, orcas, whales, and UNKNOWN amounts of fish died as a result of that spill alone.
 To this day, a 450 mile wide area on the Prince William Sound is still cloaked with oil, and still killing animals and nature alike.